qqytqqyt/GDKPd-Classic/README.md

 <br>

 GDKPs have risen in popularity in Classic WoW.
-The most popular auctioning add-on used is GDKPd, but it hasn't been well-maintained.
+The most popular auctioning add-on used is MMMGdkp, but it hasn't been well-maintained.

-I'm taking this project over for popt1x, but there are several versions of GDKPd available for download on CurseForge.
+I'm taking this project over for popt1x, but there are several versions of MMMGdkp available for download on CurseForge.

 I don't have any intent to make money off of this, I just want to fix it up for the current users.